 Typically, the RFE will indicate exactly the type of evidence that is being sought.
 For example, you might be asked to provide a copy of a birth certificate.
 Even if an RFE seems straightforward, make sure you review all of the material in your application to ensure that it is complete.
 In some instances, the RFE is referring to a specific law or regulation and asking you to submit documentation proving that you meet the requirements.
 In this case, it can be helpful to have an immigration attorney review the request with you and make sure you are submitting the correct information.

 If you received a request for evidence and have questions about how to proceed, you may want the help of an experienced immigration attorney.
 At Serving Immigrants, Inc., we have the experience and the knowledge to guide you through the application process.
-Contact us online or call us at (305) 907-6151 to schedule a consultation.
+Contact us online or call us at (305) 907-6151 to schedule a strategy session.